Skip to content

 What is data harmonization?

-Data harmonization enables users to access clean and consistent data, minimizing complexity.
-It allows us to use all data in business processes without any variations in format or data types, recognizing data in a single unified schema.
+Data harmonization enables users to access clean and consistent data, minimising complexity.
+It allows us to use all data in business processes without any variations in format or data types, recognising data in a single unified schema.
 Machine learning can also be integrated into the harmonization process if required.

 Data harmonization solutions may differ and depend upon factors such as the variety and volume of sources, goal of business processes, structure of data coming from various sources, reliability of data from each source etc.